Seawater seeping into decaying oil tanker off Yemen coast

 “I would just like to note that this is additionally frustrating when one recalls that the same authorities wrote to the United Nations early last year requesting assistance with the tanker and promising to facilitate our work,” he added.

-Sharaf Eddin, the Yemeni ports’ official, accused the U.N of siding with the Saudi-coalition and misleading the public by blaming Houthis for the delays.
+Sharaf Eddin, the Yemeni ports official, accused the U.N of siding with the Saudi-coalition and misleading the public by blaming Houthis for the delays.

 “This is the same U.N. which is exploiting Yemen tragedy to collect donations then spend it on its own employees,” he said, echoing Houthis’ widely held anti-U.N. sentiment.
 He added that the coalition in 2017 refused to give access to a fuel vessel to head to the Safer tanker to run the power generators.
 “What is Houthis’ interest in preventing a disaster?
 Any spark could cause massive explosion,” he acknowledged.

 He provided letters sent by Houthi-appointed government officials last summer, including one from the foreign minister, approving the visit by the U.N.
-But the European diplomat said the Houthi revoked their initial approval and put new conditions on U.N. activities.
+But the European diplomat said the Houthis revoked their initial approval and put new conditions on U.N. activities.

 The U.N. has repeatedly warned that delays in taking action to fix the FSO Safer could lead to a man-made environmental disaster in the Red Sea four times greater than the Exxon Valdez oil spill.